pollyolly/Nativescript-Notes/NS5.1-Nativescript-plugin-firebase-support.md

 <pre>
 Device Token - generated when first initialize the firebase in your mobile app.
-Service Key - click the Cloud Messaging in firebase and get the service key.
+Server Key - click the Cloud Messaging in firebase and get the service key.
 </pre>

 Sample code to request notification.